vscode-neovim/vscode-neovim/README.md

 <a href="https://gitter.im/vscode-neovim/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge"><img src="https://badges.gitter.im/vscode-neovim/community.svg"></a>
 </p>

 [Neovim](https://neovim.io/) is a fork of VIM to allow greater extensibility and integration.
-This extension uses a full embedded Neovim instance, no more half-complete VIM emulation!
+This extension uses a fully embedded Neovim instance, no more half-complete VIM emulation!
 VSCode's native functionality is used for insert mode and editor commands, making the best use of both editors.

--   🎉 Almost fully feature-complete VIM integration by utilizing neovim as a backend.
+-   🎉 Almost fully feature-complete VIM integration by utilizing Neovim as a backend.
--   🔧 Supports custom `init.vim` and many vim plugins.
+-   🔧 Supports custom `init.vim` and many VIM plugins.
 -   🥇 First-class and lag-free insert mode, letting VSCode do what it does best.
 -   🤝 Complete integration with VSCode features (lsp/autocompletion/snippets/multi-cursor/etc).